bbatsov/blog/_posts/2011-08-19-a-peek-at-emacs24.markdown

 already installed packages automatically.
 Hopefully, this deficiency will be amended in the near future.

-There is also the restrictive licensing restriction that GNU enforces that will certainly prevent a lot of packages from being distributed via the official ELPA repo.
+There is also the restrictive licensing policy that GNU enforces that will certainly prevent a lot of packages from being distributed via the official ELPA repo.